ryanmorr/viewdoo/README.md

 > A crude Svelte-inspired UI library just because

 This project is a proof of concept, built on the principles of another project of mine called [voodoo](https://github.com/ryanmorr/voodoo).
-Combined with the functionality of [stache](https://github.com/ryanmorr/stache) and [csscope](https://github.com/ryanmorr/csscope) to create a basic implementation that mimics the core features of Svelte.production.
+Combined with the functionality of [stache](https://github.com/ryanmorr/stache) and [csscope](https://github.com/ryanmorr/csscope) to create a basic implementation that mimics the core features of Svelte.

 ## Install